neezcha/neezcha.github.io/projects/mpo.md

 ### Arc GIS Story Maps
 The first part of my internship focused on the dashboard described above.
 The second part involved Arc GIS Stroy Maps.
 Arc GIS is a collection of softwares focused on geographic mapping.
 Arc GIS Story Maps is the online platform used to display and share maps created with the Arc GIS Pro mapping software.

-In Arc GIS I helped with the existing Story Maps by editing and updating them, as well as creating a shortened versions for future presentations.
+In Arc GIS I helped with the existing Story Maps by editing and updating them, as well as creating shortened versions for future presentations.

 Below is a page from the Dashboard, added later in my internship.
 This page used the HTML tag `iframe` to embed a story map related to the page’s content.